apache/atlas/docs/cohort-release/atlas-metastore-cohort-release-implementation.md

 **Mitigation:** Design features to be backward-compatible with master chart templates (e.g., use runtime feature flags rather than helm-injected env vars).

-### Edge Case 3: Two ring branches targeting the same cohort
+### Edge Case 3: Tenant in multiple cohorts or rings

-If two ring branches try to release to the same cohort, the second one fails with: `image already overridden for service atlas: found .../ring-A, want .../ring-B`
+If a tenant appears in two cohort files that are released from different ring branches, `ValidateManifestForReleaseActivity` fails the second release for that tenant with: `image already overridden for service atlas: found .../ring-A, want .../ring-B`

-**Workaround:** Use different cohorts for different ring branches, or merge both features into the same ring branch.
+**Workaround:** Remove the tenant from one cohort file and its state file, then re-trigger.
+Or use a single ring branch for all cohorts that share tenants.

 ### Edge Case 4: Cohort label accidentally removed from PR